-To convert plain text data into a table, select the data and then select Table > Convert > Text to table from the main menu bar.
-On the Convert Text to Table dialog, you must select the field delimiter (tab, paragraph marker, comma, or other printing or non-printing character) that Writer should use to divide data into different cells.
+To convert plain text data into a table, select the data and then select Table > Convert > Text to Table from the main menu bar.
+In the Convert Text to Table dialog box, you must select the field delimiter (tab, paragraph marker, comma, or other printing or non-printing character) that Writer should use to divide data into different cells.
+Click OK to perform the conversion.

-To convert from a table to plain text, select the table and then select Table > Convert > Table to text.
-The data in the table is converted to plain text with the field delimiter of your choice.
-A space can function as a field delimiter.
+To convert from a table to plain text, select the table and then select Table > Convert > Table to Text.
+The data in the table will be converted to plain text with the field delimiter of your choice.
+Click OK to perform the conversion.